feature-engine/feature_engine/docs/user_guide/discretisation/EqualWidthDiscretiser.rst

 	  4241.799999999999,
 	  inf]}

+With equal width discretisation, each bin does not necessarily contain the same number of observations.

 .. code:: python

-	# with equal width discretisation, each bin does not necessarily contain
-	# the same number of observations.
 	train_t.groupby('GrLivArea')['GrLivArea'].count().plot.bar()
 	plt.ylabel('Number of houses')

 We can see below that the intervals contain different number of observations.

 .. image:: ../../images/equalwidthdiscretisation.png

+|

+**Discretisation plus encoding**

 If we return the interval values as integers, the discretiser has the option to return the transformed variable as integer or as object.
 Why would we want the transformed